ftsrg/theta/subprojects/xsts/README.md

 ### Variable declarations

-XSTS contains the following built-in types: `integer`, `boolean`.
+The XSTS formalism contains the following built-in types: `integer`, `boolean`.
 Previously declared custom types can also be used in variable declarations.
 Variables can be declared the following way:

 `var <name> : <type>`

-Variables can also have initial values assigned to them, these values will be used to construct the formula that describes the initial states of the system.
+Variables can and in most cases should have initial values assigned to them, these values will be used to construct the formula that describes the initial states of the system.
 Assigning initial values is optional, but please note that for accurate model checking results all initial states described by the formula must be valid states of the system.
 Initial values can be assigned during variable declaration the following way:

 `var <name> : <type> = <value> `